awsdocs/amazon-cloudwatch-user-guide/doc_source/create-search-expression.md

 1. \(Optional\) After you add a search expression, you can specify a dynamic label to appear on the graph legend for each metric\.
 Dynamic labels display a statistic about the metric and automatically update when the dashboard or graph is refreshed\.
 To add a dynamic label, choose **Graphed metrics** and then **Dynamic labels**\.

    By default, the dynamic values you add to the label appear at the beginning of the label\.
 You can then click the **Label** value for the metric to edit the label\.
-For more information, see [Using Dynamic Labels](graph-dynamic-labels.md)\.
+For more information, see [Using dynamic labels](graph-dynamic-labels.md)\.

 1. \(Optional\) To add a single metric to the graph, choose the **All metrics** tab and drill down to the metric you want\.